internetarchive/iari/README.md

 * **Unbulleted list citebundle reference** - type of nested reference with multiple templates inside, see https://en.wikipedia.org/wiki/Template:Unbulleted_list_citebundle

-# Features
-WARI features a number of endpoints that help patrons get structured data about references in a Wikipedia article
-* article endpoint which analyze a given article and returns basic statistics about it
-* references endpoint which give back all ids of references found
-* reference endpoint which give back all details about a reference including templates
-* check-url endpoint which looks up the URL and give back standardized information about its status
-* check-doi endpoint which looks up the DOI and give back standardized information about it from OpenAlex and Wikidata including abstract, retracted status, and more.

-# Limitations
-* support for English Wikipedia only

 # Diagrams
 ## WARI